khalidlabs/khalidlabs/content/posts/pid-controller-reality-check.md

 Under this definition, and under any reasonable conception of what an agent is, I think it is difficult to argue otherwise.

----
+### The PID Controller as an Embedded Concept

 A PID loop is deceptively simple: it calculates an action from three ingredients: error in the present, error accumulated from the past, and a prediction of error to come.
 That is the entirety of its “intelligence.”
 But once this rule is placed in a real environment, the picture changes.
 The formula must be tied to sensors that drift, actuators with limits, and processes that behave differently than their models.

+Consider the seemingly ordinary task of controlling the level in a water tank.
+On paper, the rule is trivial: if the level is too low, open the valve; if it is too high, close it.
+In practice, the controller must account for noisy measurements, delays in valve response, nonlinear flow, and interaction with other loops in the plant.

 This is why the PID is such a useful case study.
 It shows how a compact idea acquires complexity when embedded in the world.
 On paper it is almost trivial; in practice, making it reliable requires careful attention to measurement, actuation, and coordination.

 So, my question is, if such a straightforward recipe for action becomes difficult in practice, what should we expect from agents whose workings we do not even fully understand?

----
+### Where the Work Really Lies

 The PID equation says little about what it takes to make a controller trustworthy.
 That work happens in the surrounding design: